A safe at home – why is it worth having one?

 Which options to choose?

-When buying a safe for your home, you will come across many options that may interest you.
+When purchasing an armoured cache for your home, you will come across many possibilities that may interest you.
 A home safe needs to be not only secure, but also convenient to use.
-If you have already decided on a safe, it's time to get into the details.
+If you have already decided on a strongbox, it's time to get into the details.

 Personalising a safe involves several aspects, more or less important.
 Various options are available, such as the colour of the paint, its texture, the type of lock: key lock, electronic or mechanical combination lock.
 There are numerous models of locks available on the market that differ in their functionality.
 The pinnacle of sophistication is the biometric lock.

-You can choose the number of shelves, an additional internal safe locked by a separate mechanical or electronic lock, and you can decide on the direction of door opening (right- or left-sided).
+You can choose the number of shelves, an additional internal cubby locked by a separate mechanical or electronic lock, and you can decide on the direction of door opening (right- or left-sided).

 A bespoke safe

-If you want to keep items such as jewellery, watches, collector's coins or other preciosities in a safe, it is worth investing in one that is not only secure but also beautiful.
+If you want to keep items such as finery, watches, collector's coins or other preciosities in the safe, it is worthwhile investing in one that is not only secure but also beautiful.

-You can choose a safe from a wide range of models, selecting the class of safe that corresponds to the value of the items you are storing, and then matching the colour and paint texture, such as high gloss.
+You can select a strongbox from a wide range of models, choosing the class of safe that corresponds to the value of the items you are storing, and then matching the colour and paint texture, such as high gloss.
 Once this is ready, consider the layout and materials for the interior finish.
 Ecological leather or alcantara are involved, but also glass, stainless steel.

 a Hartmann Tresore exclusive safe with watch winders, jewellery drawers and a glass shelf